-Welcome to the Oakwood City School District School Health Services website.
+Welcome to the Oakwood Schools District School Health Services website.
 Oakwood has three full time nurses serving the school district.

 As school nurses, we provide first aid, care for chronic health conditions, provide health education, maintain health records and immunization records.
 We want to provide students and families with a safe and healthy school environment.